 The Legislature has expanded remote testimony capabilities so people can testify on any bill from anywhere up to an hour prior to a committee meeting.

-Sign-up to testify remotely to a House committee.
+Learn how to testify or submit written comments to a legislative committee.

 Written Testimony